BaronLip/Ruby_Redux_Session_Auth/README.md

 The initial React code is supplied by the blog post, link in Resources.
 Walking through that code is a great first step in understanding the combination of session auth and React.
 The larger portion of my focus is practicing the conversion to Redux.

+Knowing React will work without Redux conventions, I started this app with Redux template to save conversion issues later.

+Before converting into a Redux app, additional functionality such as logging out and redirects were added.
+This is in the works now...

 ### Resources
 • https://medium.com/how-i-get-it/react-with-rails-user-authentication-8977e98762f2